acbg/mycv/index.md

 - Developed hard-master replication processes in a clean room environment, significantly improving process efficiency and reducing fabrication times.
 - Effectively communicated with project managers and customers to align on project specifications and expectations.
 - Delivered samples promptly and presented detailed reports to diverse stakeholders, enhancing communication and project transparency.
-- Contributed to process optimization and consolidation to enhance operational efficiency.
-- Contributed to process optimization initiatives, resulting in enhanced operational efficiency while mentoring team members in standard protocols.
+- Contributed to process optimization and consolidation initiatives, resulting in enhanced operational efficiency while mentoring team members in standard protocols.

 `2017 – 2022`
 <!-- `11/2017 – 03/2022` -->